Medical Marijuana May Help With Myalgic Encephalomyelitis/ Chronic Fatigue Syndrome (ME/CFS)

 Psychological therapy (CBT) and prescription medications are supportive options that vary in effectiveness from person to person.
 While no direct studies currently exist on cannabis and ME/CFS, there are anecdotal reports of symptomatic relief.

 Chronic Fatigue Syndrome and Medical Cannabis

-Myalgic encephalomyelitis, also called chronic fatigue syndrome (CFS), is the constant feeling of being tired no matter how much one rests.
-According to the Mayo Clinic, CFS is a combination of other symptoms; an underlying cause has not been identified.
-Some maintain that CFS is caused by viral infections due to psychological stress.
-Enlarged neck lymph nodes, headaches, and constant fatigue are some signs of CFS, which is commonly treated with low-dose antidepressants and cognitive therapy.
+According to the Mayo Clinic, CFS is a combination of symptoms and an underlying cause has not been identified.
+Some maintain that CFS is caused by viral infections due to psychological stress, while others characterize it as a low-grade inflammatory disease.
+Enlarged neck lymph nodes, headaches, and constant fatigue are some possible signs of CFS, which are commonly treated with low-dose antidepressants and cognitive therapy (10).

 Meanwhile, medical cannabis made a marked difference in one CFS sufferer, who told her story to Project CBD.
 In 2019, Melinda Misuraca detailed how, since 2005, she had seen a litany of specialists including a neurologist, endocrinologist, oral surgeon, several psychiatrists, and three ear-nose-and-throat specialists before finally being diagnosed with CFS.
 She decided to try medical cannabis, and after smoking THC-rich cannabis, Misuraca says within minutes something had shifted.

 “The background noise of paralyzing pain grew quiet, and a calming sensation washed over me,” she wrote.
 Before she knew it, she was sleeping better, spending less daytime hours bedbound, and writing more while finding even more cannabis benefits.
 Misuraca shares the research that supported why she was relieved.